(Selected, as of December 2019)

 academic journal articles and chapters in edited volumes:

-“On Mimesis and Meat Science,” in progress for Osiris, Special Issue on Food Science
+“On Mimesis and Meat Science,” forthcoming in Osiris, Special Issue on Food Science

 “The Question of Food and Philosophy in Levinas,” in The Oxford Levinas Handbook, Michael Morgan, ed.
 (Oxford: Oxford University Press, 2018)